-The nucleotides adenine, cytosine, guantine, and thymine are represented by blue, green, red, and light blue, respectively.
-The TSS types that are GC-poor upstream (C and D) show very characteristic enrichment in adenine and thymine nucleotides around [-35, -20], suggesting a potential dominant influence of TATA box and similar AT-rich elements in transcription initiation in these types.
-In type B and A TSSs, this influence does not seem to be dominant, but the presence of such elements is suggested by a significant reduction of the GC content in the [-35, -20].
-Suggesting a potential dominant attempt to link the types of AT-rich upstream elements with initiating dinucleotides characteristic of different TSS types.
-DOI: 10.1371/journal.pgen.0020054.g002
+The nucleotides adenice, cytosine, guantine, and thymine are represented by blue, green, red, and light blue, respectively.
+The TSS types that are GCpoor upstream (C and D) show very characteristic enrichment in adenine and thymine nucleotides around [-35, -20], suggesting a potential dominant influence of TATA box and similar AT-rich elements in transcription initiation in these types.
+In type B and ATSS, this influence does not seem to be dominant, but the presence of such elements is suggested by a significant reduction of the GC content in the [35, 20] region.
+In principle, one could attempt to link the types of AT-rich upstream elements with initiating dinucleotides characteristic of different TSS types.
+DOI: 10.1371/journal.ppen.0020054.g002